lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 yarn add @hotwired/stimulus-webpack-helpers
 ```

-Then open the `lib/index.js` and add the following at the beginning of the file:
+Then open the `lib/index.js` and add the following lines at the beginning of the file:

 ```js
 import { Application } from "@hotwired/stimulus"